sauce-archives/help/docs/tools/appium/advanced-setup.md

 Notice the {% highlight java %}PageFactory.initElements(new AppiumFieldDecorator(driver), this);{% endhighlight %} instruction.
 This is what allows you to use annotations to grab UI elements, so don't forget to include it in your setup!

 <h4 id="screen">Screen classes</h4>
 Your screen classes represent the screens of your app.
 Here you will fetch the UI elements and interact with them in methods that represent possible interactions with the user interface, like opening a menu and selecting an item, filling in some fields and pressing a submit button, scrolling down a list and selecting the right element etc. This way your test methods will be just a sequence of user interactions on different screens.
-This will keep your tests easily maintenable and extendable.
+This will keep your tests easily maintainable and extendable.

 {% highlight java %}
 public class CalculatorScreen extends AbstractScreen {